qcodespp/qcodespp/qcodespp/scripts/README.md

-# QCodes++ Windows Scripts
+# qcodes++ Windows Scripts

-This directory contains scripts and utilities for setting up QCodes++ on Windows systems.
+This directory contains scripts and utilities for setting up qcodes++ on Windows systems.

 ## Files